How Augmented Reality Enhances Field Service Across Four Operating Models

 Outcome-centric field service providers are typically accountable – perhaps even with a contractual obligation – for complex equipment performance, for example, in the medical device industry and utilities.
 With a priority on equipment performance, service delivery is based on proactive measures, such as monitoring machine downtime or overall equipment effectiveness to minimize outage risks.
 For example, a malfunction in a CT scanner or MRI machine may result in lost revenue and severely impact hospital scheduling.
 Outcome- centric FSPs will be required to monitor this equipment to predict outages ahead of time.

-Augmented reality technology enables a remote triage role, with the understanding that experienced field technicians are more likely to predict, diagnose and resolve issues remotely and more quickly than traditional call center staff, and in some cases eliminate the need for on-site visits altogether.
+AR technology enables a remote triage role, with the understanding that experienced field technicians are more likely to predict, diagnose and resolve issues remotely and more quickly than traditional call center staff, and in some cases eliminate the need for on-site visits altogether.

 Beyond the customer’s physical environment, AR can also anticipate technical issues outside of the initial contact scope.
 For example, if the water pumping through an MRI machine is not cold enough, the equipment will lock-up and disallow scanning until the temperature can be brought back down to specified levels.
 This common issue often originates in the chiller of the HVAC system.
 Using AR during routine maintenance, the technician can check that the HVAC is functioning correctly, achieving Next Issue Avoidance and creating a loyal customer.